azproduction/lmd/README.md

   - Callback argument in require.js .css .async now optional.
 Each of them returns require for chaining
   - Firefox 13 setTimeout callback poisoning bug
   - LMD Warnings for: Parse error, more to come...
+  - Prevent requiring same sources while they are loading from server (`race` flag)

 Licence
 -------